mhayescs19/p1-mosaic-spring/README.md

 - Explore through the different pages using the nav bar on the left hand side of the page

 ### 2. [Continue Student Info, Grade Detail View and Load Test Data](https://github.com/mhayescs19/p1-mosaic-spring/issues/20)
 Added touch ups Student Info custom table with divs and tester static data.
 The Student Gradebook was created using the same ThymeLeaf for:each in which rows displayed using the Assignment class to pass the POJO to the front end.
-Created by Michael Hayes
+Created by Michael Hayes.
 <br><br>
 **Contents**
 * Assignments table fueled by [ArrayList of Assignments](https://github.com/mhayescs19/p1-mosaic-spring/blob/3670fccb503e7bbfdd40ef81b134291d04702583/src/main/java/com/example/project/MainController.java#L192-L199) that are displayed via the [TL for:each loop](https://github.com/mhayescs19/p1-mosaic-spring/blob/3670fccb503e7bbfdd40ef81b134291d04702583/src/main/resources/templates/synergy/studentGradebook.html#L39-L81)